Dark Spots Decoded: How to Identify Your Type and Find the Right Turmeric Solution

 Can you remember exactly what caused the spot?
 A pimple, bug bite, cut, or burn?

 Does the spot's shape match the original wound?
-If you can trace it to a specific injury, it is PIH.
+If yes, it is PIH.

 Which Turmeric Solution for Each Dark Spot Type